metablockshq/metablocks.world/content/guideChapters/approve-tokens.md

 ## Prerequisites

-We won't require authority related instructions from previous chapter, so we use [Chapter - 5 repo](<>) for the demonstration purpose.
+We won't require authority related instructions from previous chapter, so we use Chapter - 5 repo for the demonstration purpose.
+> TODO: Link to chapter 5 repo

 ## How to `Approve` tokens to another account ?